sbeeredd04/Aether/README.md

 ## About

-Aether AI revolutionizes how you interact with artificial intelligence by transforming linear conversations into visual, explorable trees.
+Aether AI - Chat Multiverse revolutionizes how you interact with artificial intelligence by transforming linear conversations into visual, explorable trees.
+Enter a multiverse where every conversation branches into infinite possibilities.
 Instead of losing context in long chat threads, you can:

 - **Branch conversations** from any point to explore different ideas
-- **Navigate visually** through your conversation history
+- **Navigate visually** through your conversation history across the multiverse
 - **Compare responses** from multiple AI models side-by-side
 - **Never lose context** with persistent conversation trees
+- **Experience modern design** with Major Mono Display typography and glass morphism UI

 ![Aether AI Demo](./assets/demo.gif)